Set up Strava on your Apple Watch:

 Available Activity Types

-- Outdoor Rides record GPS data and Strava uses that data to measure your speed and distance.
+- Outdoor and E-Bike Rides record GPS data and Strava uses that data to measure your speed and distance.
 You can view your current speed during your recording.

 - Outdoor Runs record GPS data but Strava will use your watch's pedometer to measure your distance.
 You can tap the screen to toggle between your current split pace (1 mi or 1 km) and your overall, average split pace.